How Railcenter created the right mix of learning activities for their ‘learning on the job’ programme

 Redesigning the programme meant that a lot of work had to be done.

 - Creating all the on-the-job assignments was quite an effort.
-In total 9 assignments were created.
+A total of nine assignments were created.

 - Job aids or performance support tools were developed.
 They were distributed through the platform and the MemoTrainer app.